 Learn more about the mission and people behind PBDG!

 PBDG is a trade association in the construction industry.
-Our members are minority and women owned businesses.
+Our members are minority owned and Disadvantaged Business enterprises.
 We are experts in every trade and phase of the built environment, and we provide advocacy and networking for job opportunities.

 But PBDG is about more than design, demo, and development – we are about the people who construct an industry.
 For far too long, minorities and women have struggled to break into the field, let alone become entrepreneurs in their own right.
 PBDG was built to support those business owners who have frequently encountered harassment and discrimination in the construction industry.
 We provide resources and educational opportunities to the most underrepresented communities in the Pacific Northwest.